Holy Family College (Wisconsin): Work college

-In 2016 Silver Lake College initiated SLC Works, a program that incorporates jobs into students' schedules in order to give them work experience, build their résumés and apply money earned toward their student debt.
+In 2016 Silver Lake College initiated SLC Works, a program that incorporated jobs into students' schedules in order to give them work experience, build their résumés and apply money earned toward their student debt.
 In the 2016–17 academic year, all new full-time residential freshmen and transfer students began participating in SLC Works as a condition of enrollment.

 Athletics

-At the moment of the school's closure, Holy Family (HFC) athletic teams were known as the Lakers.
+At the time of the school's closure, Holy Family (HFC) athletic teams were known as the Lakers.
 The college was a member the National Association of Intercollegiate Athletics (NAIA) when it joined the organization as "Silver Lake College" in 2016, primarily competing as an NAIA Independent within the Association of Independent Institutions (AII) from 2016–17 to 2019–20.
 They were also a member of the United States Collegiate Athletic Association (USCAA) until after the 2015–16 school year.

 Holy Family (HFC) competed in ten intercollegiate varsity sports: Men's sports included basketball, bowling, cross country and soccer; while women's sports included basketball, bowling, cross country, soccer, softball and volleyball.